Requesting personal data

 - try to be specific.
 Is your request in relation to information about complaints, your benefits records, or other services?
 If under the ‘right to see’ you ask for access to all your information, this could include calls you have made to us about missed bins, for example, and, while we are happy to provide this, it may not be what you need and may take longer than necessary for both the council and customer.
 Please include any account or reference numbers

 - provide a date range for ‘right to see’ requests (is the information you want from the last year, five years or between specific points in time?)

 - try to include any relevant previous names when making a rights request

 Not all requests will be acknowledged.
 However, all requests made by email and online form will received an automated acknowledgement.

-Unless clarification is required you will not normally hear back from the council until the information you have requested is released.
-You will receive a response within one calendar month unless the request is complex in which case an extension will be agreed between the council and customer.
+Unless clarification is required you will not normally hear back from us until the information you have requested is released.
+You will receive a response within one calendar month unless the request is complex in which case an extension will be agreed between ourselves and the customer.

 In addition to individuals' rights around requesting personal data, organisations that have a crime prevention, tax collection, law enforcement or litigation function may require personal information held by the council to prevent or detect a crime, or apprehend or prosecute an offender, or for taxation/ benefit purposes.

 These organisations (who must be registered with the ICO), can submit an external request for exempt personal data and return to [email protected].